Experience rating does damage to injured workers and the workers’ compensation system:

 There is no direct evidence that experience rating improves a company’s actions to actually prevent accidents and illness.
 Rather than investing in real health and safety changes with long-term financial benefit to the company, many employers’ resources are being diverted to seek immediate gains and protection through these “claims management” strategies.

-Front-page headlines in the Toronto Star’s 2008 investigative series “Walking Wounded” and again in 2014 “Workplace Safety Board Still Rewards Dangerous Employers” drew public attention to the disconnect between experience rating and health and safety.
+A 2014 Toronto Star follow-up “Workplace Safety Board Still Rewards Dangerous Employers” to its “Walking Wounded” investigation again in drew public attention to the disconnect between experience rating and health and safety.

 Discourages employing workers with disabilities